nuvious/QuiCC/README.md

 ### Send a file

-Typing a command `f:README.md` should result in the following output on the server logs:
+Typing a command `f:test_file.txt` should result in the following output on the server logs:

 ```bash